black-sliver/evermizer/README.txt

   Ingredienizer:
     Randomize ingredient requirements
     Scales with difficulty
-    Goes crazy with chaos
+    Goes crazy with "Full"
   Alchemizer: "On" randomizes where you get which alchemy and
-    Make sure Atlas is obtainable and usable in Easy/+Chaos and Normal/+Chaos Make sure Levitate and Revealer is obtainable and usable when required Newly learned alchemy is now preselected/highlighted for alchemy selection Strong Heart only teaches one formula, the other one is in the market
+    Make sure Atlas is obtainable and usable in Easy and Normal Make sure Levitate and Revealer is obtainable and usable when required Newly learned alchemy is now preselected/highlighted for alchemy selection Strong Heart only teaches one formula, the other one is in the market